Related links

 If you're an economics student and are the first in your family to study at University, you can access professional guidance and support through mentoring.

-You will be paired with our alumni mentors based on your future goals, experience, interests and your reasons as to why you need a mentor.
+Students who successfully apply to the program are paired with our alumni mentors based on their future goals, experience, interests, and their reasons as to why they need a mentor.

-You will receive one-to-one mentoring from one of our alumni.
-Mentors have been selected from our alumni based on their life and work experience, and come from a variety of industry sectors.
+Our mentors have been selected from our alumni based on their life and work experience and come from across a variety industry sectors.
 All our mentors have an economics background from university, showing you where a degree in economics can take you.

 During the program, you'll need to: